pingcap/docs/sql/generated-columns.md

 ## Limitations

-The current limitations of JSON and generated column are as follows:
+The current limitations of JSON and generated columns are as follows:

 - You cannot add the generated column in the storage type of `STORED` through `ALTER TABLE`.
 - You cannot create an index on the generated column through `ALTER TABLE`.